DawoudSheraz/YouTube-Scraper/README.md

 - Channel Name
 - Channel Subscriber count

 After running the scraper, a csv file is generated with all the data.
-The scraper uses exception handling to provide empty values for fields not available on the page e.g. the subscriber count.
+Besides CSV, a text file with extracted Youtube video links is created.
+The scraper also provides default values to fields that cannot be located on the page on some links.

 ------------------------------------------